victorBuzdugan/ConsumablesTracker/README.md

 If you are sure that you won't need this element in the (at least) near future (or the pages are filled with strikethrough items) then delete the item
 (it's not really that complicated to recreate it in the future).
 If you are not sure then 'retire' the element by off flipping the in use switch.

 All elements (except products) cannot be deleted or retired if they still have products (also retired products) attached to them.
-If you could delete (or retire) a user then all the product would remain orphan by not having a responsable for inventorying them.
+If you could delete (or retire) a user then all the product would remain orphan by not having a responsible for inventorying them.
 In order to delete (or retire) an element you must first reassign all the attached products.

 ### Edit user
 Along with with all the fields presented in [create new user](https://github.com/victorBuzdugan/ConsumablesTracker#new-user) you can switch the inventory check to release inventory for this user as explained in the [inventory check start](https://github.com/victorBuzdugan/ConsumablesTracker#inventory-check-start) and change the user's order in the individual schedule.